Dr. Steven D. Krause

 World Wide Web:

 - The Process of Research Writing.
-This is the web version of a first year composition textbook I originally wrote under contract for McGraw-Hill.
-The print project fell through, so I have self-published this version of it.
-It is a textbook that is used by many first year writing teachers around the world. http://stevendkrause.com/tprw
+This self-published and open access textbook is the result of a publishing deal that fell through.
+It’s used by many first year writing teachers around the world. http://stevendkrause.com/tprw

 - “Twilight in Iowa” (Short Story) Ambergris, Cincinnati, OH.
 November 1993.